2moe/tmoe/Readme.md

 This is a _lite doc_.

-It's recommend that you read the [full documentation](./share/doc/readme.md).
+It's recommended that you read the [full documentation](./share/doc/readme.md).

 ### 1.2. full